 By Mark Francis, MD Department of Pediatrics Most children have a natural affinity for the water.
 Water play is a particularly fun...

 COVID-19 vaccine appointments are only available for Reliant primary care patients ages 6 months – 11 years old at this time.
 We understand this may be disappointing for some of our patients and apologize for the inconvenience.

 COVID-19 vaccination is important for your health, and we hope you will seek vaccination elsewhere.
 Below is information about how to receive a COVID-19 vaccination in Massachusetts.

-The FDA and CDC have approved the emergency use of the COVID-19 Pfizer vaccine for children ages 5-11.
+The FDA and CDC have approved the emergency use of the COVID-19 Moderna and Pfizer vaccines for children beginning at age 6 months.
 Reliant Medical Group pediatricians recommend all eligible pediatric patients receive the vaccine, as it’s important for children’s health and the health and safety of those around them.
-However, there are some exceptions:

 To find a vaccine site near you, visit www.vaxfinder.mass.gov.
 Patients without internet access can call 2-1-1 for assistance.

 Homebound Vaccination Program

 Massachusetts has launched a COVID-19 Homebound Vaccination program for people who are not able to leave their home to get to a vaccination site, even with assistance.
 If you or your loved one is eligible for an in-home vaccination, you can call the Homebound Vaccination Central Intake Line at (833) 983-0485.
 You will be able to speak with a representative who will ask questions to determine if an in-home vaccination is appropriate.
 If in-home vaccination is appropriate, you will be registered with the State Homebound Vaccine Provider or referred to your local Board of Health to schedule an appointment.
 Learn more here: https://www.mass.gov/info-details/covid-19-homebound-vaccination-program